Mecodema crenicolle: Description

-Mecodema crenicolle is a medium-large ground beetle with a length of 22–29 mm.
-As a member of the ducale group of Mecodema species, the pronotum carina is strongly crenulated and outer striae are coarsely punctured with star-shaped asetose punctures.
+Mecodema crenicolle is a medium-large ground beetle with a body length of 21–28 mm and coloured reddish brown to black.
+As a member of the ducale group of Mecodema species, the pronotum carina (a raised ridge on the thorax) is strongly crenulated, meaning it is notched.
+The elytra (hardened plates that cover the abdomen) have numerous grooves running vertically down their surface which are termed striae.
+Of these, the outer striae are covered in stellate (star-shaped) punctures which do not have hairs in them, like some other punctures.
 These punctures are irregularly placed and deeper in the outer striae.
-A distinguishing character of M. crenicolle from its sister species, M. crenaticolle is that the punctures in elytral stria 7 are larger than stria 8 and cannot be distinguished at the base of the elytra.
+A distinguishing character of M. crenicolle from its sister species, M. venator is that the punctures in elytral stria 7 are larger than stria 8 and cannot be distinguished at the base of the elytra.